PsChris825/TheAutoBlueprint-CapStone/TheAutoBlueprint-server/CapStoneProposal.md

             - `details`: Additional details about the part (e.g., specifications).
             - `price`: Price of the part, entered by the user.
             - `supplier_info`: URLs or contact information for suppliers where the part can be purchased.
-            - `fits_on_cars`: List of car models or makes that the part is compatible with.
+            - `fits_on_cars`: List of carId models or makes that the part is compatible with.
     - `Tutorials`
         - **Columns**:
             - `id` (PK): Unique identifier for each tutorial entry.